Jon Finch

 John Nicholas Finch (2 March 1942 – c.
 28 December 2012) was an English stage and film actor who became well known for his Shakespearean roles.
 Most notably, he starred in films for directors Roman Polanski (Macbeth, 1971) and Alfred Hitchcock (Frenzy, 1972).

 Early life

 Finch was born on 2 March 1942, in Caterham in Surrey, the son of a merchant banker.

 Education

 Between 1950 and 1960, Finch was educated at Caterham School.
-Upon leaving school he turned down the offer of a place at the London School of Economics.
+Upon leaving school he refused admission to the London School of Economics.

 Early acting and SAS

-After performing in amateur theatre groups and singing in a folk group, Finch did his National Service in the Parachute Regiment and stayed on as a member of the SAS Reserve Regiment, training at weekends and several nights a week.
-He resigned from the military as his acting commitments became more demanding, and said he was relieved to not have to go to Borneo during the Indonesian Confrontation (1963–66).
+After performing in amateur theater companies and singing in a folk ensemble, Finch performed his National Service in the Parachute Regiment and remained as a member of the SAS Reserve Regiment, training on weekends and several nights a week.
+He resigned from the Army as his acting commitments became more demanding, and said he was relieved to not have to serve in Borneo during the Indonesian Confrontation (1963–66).

 He appeared on stage in From the Hill in 1963.
 He got a job as assistant stage manager in Pembroke Theatre in the Round.